Kumbalangi Nights (soundtrack): Reception

-The soundtrack and score received unanimous critical acclaim, praising Shyam for his work in the album.
+The soundtrack and score received positive reviews, praising Shyam for his work in the album.
 Vipin Nair of Music Aloud gave 4 stars (out of 5) and said Shyam "delivered his best soundtrack yet".
 In his review for A Humming Heart, Ashwin Vinayan gave 9 stars (out of 10) and said "Kumbalangi Nights is inarguably his [Shyam's] career best effort.
 The musician must currently be enjoying the imprimatur of all the artists who might have ever influenced and inspired him [...] the soundtrack could well go down to be the year’s best.
 Then again considering the attention to music in Malayalam cinema, it will be a surprise if something better doesn’t drop." and further called it as "a truly global soundtrack".
 Writing for Scroll.in, Rineeta Naik had stated "Sushin Shyam produces a memorable soundtrack for the story of four brothers living in a decrepit home framed by gleaming backwaters.
 The film deserves all of its accolades and so does the soundtrack."

 The Times of India-based critic praised the song "Cherathukal" saying that "The song holds an emotion which is very hard to be fragmented.
 The symbolic representation of the elements, the accuracy of executing the emotion in the lyrics, will make you want to see the movie again".
 Another review from the website, reviewing for the track "Ezhutha Kadha" said that "The song is so soothing and beautiful that rejuvenates the soul and it could let you refresh the whole day."
 Sarath Ramesh Kuniyl, in the film review written for The Week, had said that the film is complemented well by Sushin Shyam's music, which he opined that "it comes and goes like the sea waves on the beach, and it feels just great".

 Ankit Sinha, while analysing the track "Cherathukal" in his review for Film Companion had said that it depicts the sloth, indifference, repartee, pain and emptiness that envelopes the dysfunctional family in the film.
 He further opined that "Cherathukal becomes a beautiful dream on film only because we see the thorns of reality adorning it before the song, uniting us with the depths of this family’s heart, preparing us on our way to watching them come in harmony with each other again".